Arts and Heritage Organisations

 Living Archive is a continuing source of wonderful stories of the new city.
 Such stories have inspired community documentary plays, films, sculpture, song-writing, books, dance, videos, photos and exhibitions.
 As a result Living Archive has a considerable community archive of primary source materials available by request.

-Arts & Heritage within Milton Keynes Council is a small service within Cultural Services.
-We support Public Art, Heritage and Arts Development within Milton Keynes.
+The MK Council Culture Team supports Public Art, Heritage and Arts Development within Milton Keynes.
 It is a forward thinking team delivering to the respective strategies to celebrate the existing and welcome the new through collaborations, creative thinking and innovation.
-The team was established in 2005 to coordinate the actions that will enable the fast growing city and borough to have a rich cultural environment.

 Milton Keynes Festival Fringe is an annual Festival of Fringe Arts in Milton Keynes, staging new and experimental work including; street arts, performance, outdoor theatre, visual arts, music and dance.
 The MK Fringe collaborates with organisations & partners across the region to: – Develop joined-up and fully representative festival programmes, including some commissioning, as well as open entry opportunities, for local and regional artists.